Yefeng0920/replication_EcoEvo_git/README.md

 ## Transparency declaration

-The lead author (the manuscript’s guarantor) affirms that the manuscript is an honest, accurate, and transparent account of the study being reported; that no important aspects of the study have been omitted.
+The authors affirms that the manuscript is an honest, accurate, and transparent account of the study being reported; that no important aspects of the study have been omitted.

 ## Data, code, and materials transparency